scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/sweden.md

 * [Copenhagen](https://www.sdi.co.uk/about-sdi/global-offices/europe-middle-east-and-africa/denmark-copenhagen) in Denmark
 * [Stavanger](https://www.sdi.co.uk/about-sdi/global-offices/europe-middle-east-and-africa/norway-stavanger) in Norway

-They have 5 members of staff who are focussed on:
+They have five members of staff who are focussed on:

 * energy
 * science and technology
 * industries that produce consumer goods

 ### GlobalScot
-The [GlobalScot](https://www.globalscot.com/) network has 1 expert in Sweden covering the construction sector.
+The [GlobalScot](https://www.globalscot.com/) network has one expert in Sweden covering the construction sector.

 We’re going to expand the GlobalScot network in Sweden.

 ### Department for International Trade
 You can contact the [Department for International Trade](https://www.gov.uk/world/organisations/department-for-international-trade-sweden) team in Sweden to find opportunities for doing business there.